Pleisterman/wp-admin-generator/README.md

 # wp-admin-generator
-Adminstratie pagina generator for wordpress
+Admin page generator for Wordpress

 This plugin will generate admin pages from json.

 I found a lot of wordpress plugins quite complicated, different and confusing.
 My goal was learning more about the Wordpress backend.
 I learned a lot.

 A debug feature is implemented.
 Different debug categories can be enabled and disabled This is very helpful in understanding the different stages in Wordpress